-The Community Health Survey was administered during April and May 2012.
-A total of 1,226 Stephens County residents participated.
-The survey used multiple choice and yes/no questions to explore topics such as the environment, health and overall quality of life, as well as collecting geographic and demographic data.
-Surveys were administered in two languages (English and Spanish) through both online and hard copy methods.
+The Community Health Needs Assessment was conducted in the Fall of 2015.
+A total of 1064 residents of Stephens County participated.
+The assessment was administered both online and hard copy methods.
 In addition to being available on the Duncan Regional Hospital website, the survey link was distributed via email to large and small employers, via organizational list serves, schools, city halls, and libraries.
 Press releases and community presentations were used to publicize the survey and encourage participation.

-A focus group was held in the Marlow community in May 2012.
-The focus group provided an opportunity to meet face-to-face with residents and discuss service availability and shortfalls.
+Small focus groups were held with employers and schools throughout the county.
 Participation by several younger residents provided a young adult perspective on what a healthy community means to future generations.